 You’ll need to repeatedly try, mess up, and then fix what didn’t work.
 Expect to make mistakes, don’t fear them.
 Pressuring yourself to be perfect will only stifle your creativity.

 A creative brain is calm and happy.
 Therefore, being in an upbeat mood increases your creativity.
 On the other hand, if you let negative thoughts take over, you’ll be at a loss for any original ideas.

 So, you should throw out these negative thoughts first.
-You can meditate, workout, or do some yoga to clear your mind.
-Then, you’ll find working on your project is much smoother.
+You can meditate, work out, or do some yoga to clear your mind.
+Then, you’ll find that working on your project is much smoother.

 “Don’t think; just write!” —Ray Bradbury

 Try “freewriting,” a creativity-boosting method of brainstorming by writing non-stop.
 This skyrockets the number of ideas you’ll generate.
 No editing, no thinking, only writing everything that comes to mind.
 You might stumble upon several innovative concepts!

 Once you have a relaxed, happy mind, then brainstorm for ideas.
 Write down any problems you need to fix and then several solutions to them.
 See how many things you can come up in 5 minutes.